ariannalinacastelli-lgtm/tryout---main-page/read me.md

 ![Schematics_for_assignment](Images/Schematics%20for%20assignment.jpg)

 #### Photographs
-Youtube video of the prototype working, -> sending thee data of temperature and humidity to the website
+Youtube video of the prototype working -> sending thee data of temperature and humidity to the website

 <a href="https://youtu.be/nrf77iU3lK4"
 target="_blank"><img src="https://youtu.be/nrf77iU3lK4"
-alt="youtube demo video" width="400" height="300" border="10" /></a>
+alt="youtube video" width="400" height="300" border="10" /></a>

 ### DWW